 Josephine Macleod, the lady monitoring the entire Ramakrishna Order in India and abroad since Swami Vivekanand’s days, introduced Boshi Sen to George Montagu, the Earl of Sandwich and ALbertta Sturges (Josephine MacLeod’s niece).
 The Earl of Sandwich organized a special dinner for Boshi Sen in his palace; it is here that Boshi got an opportunity to chaperon the wife of the owner of London’s Selfridges store to dinner.

-Gertrude and Boshi Sens connections to India League is also established by the fact in mid 1940s when the Sens were little hard pressed for money, it was Watumull foundation that had come to their rescue.
-Watumull Foundation was an adjunct of the Indian National Congress Association of America, California, whose apparent objective was to mobilise Indians on the West Coast, much in the same way as the Indian League of America had done on the East Coast.
+Gertrude and Boshi Sens connections to India League is also established by the fact in the mid 1940s when the Sens were little hard-pressed for money, it was Watumull foundation that had come to their rescue.
+Watumull Foundation was an adjunct of the Indian National Congress Association of America, California, whose apparent objective was to mobilize Indians on the West Coast, much in the same way as the Indian League of America had done on the East Coast.
 The two organizations were closely associated.
 Boshi Sen also received the Watumull Award in 1962.